moorepants/learn-multibody-dynamics/noncontributing.rst

 Direction application of Newton's Second Law can be done if *all* of the forces (noncontributing and contributing) are described for each of the two particles.
-A vector equation representing the law for each particle is:
+Vector equations representing the law for each particle are:

 .. math::

    \sum\bar{F}^{P_1} = m_1 {}^N\bar{a}^{P_1} \\
    \sum\bar{F}^{P_2} = m_2 {}^N\bar{a}^{P_2}

-From the free body diagram we see that all of the forces acting on :math:`P_1`
+From the free body diagram (:numref:`fig-noncontributing-pendulum-fbd`) we see that all of the forces acting on :math:`P_1` are:
-are:

 .. jupyter-execute::